Slammer logo2

 The Slammer Tour moves indoors during the off-season with weekly events on Sunday evenings at GOLFOMAX.
 Most rules/format apply to indoor but a few differences:

-• Season: First Sunday in Nov to last Sunday in March
+• Season: First Sunday in Nov to mid April

 • Indoor Slammer Tour results and stats are separate from outdoor; divisions for indoor are separate from divisions for outdoor